Sign In / Sign Out

-The College of Health Solutions and the College of Nursing & Health Innovation join forces every spring for a day of outreach as our students, faculty and staff offer our time and talents to a variety of local nonprofit organizations that provide services to the underserved in the downtown Phoenix area.
+The College of Health Solutions and the Edson College of Nursing and Health Innovation join forces every spring for a day of outreach as our students, faculty and staff offer our time and talents to a variety of local nonprofit organizations that provide services to the underserved in the downtown Phoenix area.
 “A Day of Social Outreach” provides us with an opportunity to roll up our sleeves and assist those in need.
 In reaching out, we are aligning with the university’s mission to fully understand the needs of our community, invest in a healthy community through our commitment to mutually-beneficial partnerships, and make a difference in the lives of others.

 Community Engagement for Health (CEH) facilitates health fairs once a semester at various Boys & Girls Clubs of Metropolitan Phoenix (BGCMP) branches near the Downtown Phoenix Campus.
 The goals of the partnership include enhancing student learning experiences, improving overall health of the community, and generating interest in healthcare careers.
 Each semester, students enrolled in the Nursing Practice: Community/Public Health (NUR 420) course prepare and present an educational poster at the health fair hosted by a BGCMP branch.
 3rd-12th graders learn about general hygiene, nutrition, exercise, sleep, tobacco prevention and how to handle peer pressure.
 Having fun and making connections is an added benefit.
 Approximately 300 children have attended since its conception in 2015.